nunit/NUnit.Cake.Recipe/README.md

 # NUnit.Cake.Recipe

 NUnit.Cake.Recipe is a standard cake recipe used for NUnit projects.
-It is inspired by Cake.Recipe but is somewhat simpler in implementation, since it isn't intended for general use.
-The recipe is still under development.
+It is inspired by Cake.Recipe, but is somewhat simpler in implementation, since it isn't intended for general use.

 ## Structure of the `build.cake` File

-The following is an example of a simple `build.cake` file for a project which creates a single package.
+The following is an example of a simple `build.cake` file for a project which uses the recipe to create a single package.

 ```
 // Load the recipe
-#load nuget:?package=NUnit.Cake.Recipe&version=1.0.0
+#load nuget:?package=NUnit.Cake.Recipe&version=1.0.0 // Note 1

 // Initialize Build Settings
-BuildSettings.Initialize(
+BuildSettings.Initialize(                            // Note 2
 	context: Context,
 	title: "Sample Application",
 	githubRepository: "NUnit.Sample.Application");

 // Define the package
-BuildSettings.Packages.Add(new NuGetPackage(
+BuildSettings.Packages.Add(new NuGetPackage(         // Note 3
 	id: "NUnit.Sample.Application",
 	source: "nuget/NUnit.Sample.Application.nuspec",
 	checks: new PackageCheck[] {